eisvogelstudio/starmont/doc/CODESTYLE.md

 Use the following standardized tags:

-- TODO[BUG]            - A known bug that causes incorrect behavior
+- BUG           - A known bug that causes incorrect behavior
-- TODO[FIXME]          - A critical issue that must be fixed urgently
+- FIXME         - A critical issue that must be fixed urgently
-- TODO[SECURITY]       - Security risk or input validation concern
+- SECURITY      - Security risk or input validation concern
-- TODO[MISSING]        - A feature is unimplemented
+- MISSING       - A feature is unimplemented
-- TODO[IMPROVE]        - A feature is implemented but needs improvement
+- IMPROVE       - A feature is implemented but needs improvement

-- TODO[OPTIMISATION]   - Potential for performance or memory improvement
+- OPTIMISATION  - Potential for performance or memory improvement
-- TODO[REFACTOR]       - Structural cleanup or code organization, no behavior change
+- REFACTOR      - Structural cleanup or code organization, no behavior change
-- TODO[REMOVE]         - Code marked for deletion in future cleanup
+- REMOVE        - Code marked for deletion in future cleanup
-- TODO[ARCH]           - Architectural concern or large-scale structural decision
+- ARCH          - Architectural concern or large-scale structural decision

-- TODO[TEST]           - Missing, incomplete, or weak tests
+- TEST          - Missing, incomplete, or weak tests
-- TODO[DOC]            - Missing or outdated documentation
+- DOC           - Missing or outdated documentation

-- TODO[DEBUG]          - Temporary debug code or logging to be removed
+- DEBUG         - Temporary debug code or logging to be removed

 Additional context should be added after the tag when appropriate: